miemartin/ENM-Eldorado/README.md

-# ENM-Eldorado
+ENM-Eldorado

-This repository contains the scripts that we have developed to build Ecological Niche Models and the potential geographical distribution of Aedes aegypti and Aedes albopictus in Eldorado city, Misiones, Argentina.
+This repository contains the scripts used to build ecological niche models and estimate the potential seasonal distribution of Aedes aegypti and Aedes albopictus in Eldorado city, Misiones, Argentina.

-All pre- and post-processing of remote sensing data was previously carried out in QGIS 3.18.3 software (https://www.qgis.org/, accessed in 2023).

-The order in which the scripts should be used is as follows:

-1. Occurrence data: This script imports the occurrence data and does all the processing for it.
-It eliminates duplicate data, assigns only one data point per pixel, and finally creates a .csv file where the values of the environmental variables are obtained for each location.

-2. Environmental data: This script imports the remote sensing data and does all the processing for it.

-3. VIF analysis: This is the script where the selection of environmental variables is carried out based on the VIF values and Pearson correlation.

-4. Modeling candidate Aedes aegypti: This is the script to perform the calibration of candidate models from the combination of different feature classes and regularization multipliers.

-5. Best model Aedes aegypti: This is the script that runs the best selected model.
-Applies 10-fold cross-validation.
-The model metrics, the average predictive map, and the response curves of the environmental variables used are obtained.
-Then the model is transferred to the new study area (in this case, Northeast Argentina) and finally the binary map is obtained by using the “p10” threshold rule.

-NOTE: This entire procedure was repeated for each season of the year and for Ae. albopictus.

-6. Average maps: This is the script, the average predictive maps and binary maps are obtained by season of the year (average of, for example, spring-summer 2016 and spring-summer 2017), and the area (in percentages) suitable for the species is calculated from the previously obtained binary maps.
+The workflow integrates field occurrence data with remotely sensed environmental variables and applies presence-only ecological niche modeling using MaxEnt.

+Software and environment

+R (≥ 4.2)

+QGIS 3.18.3 (used for initial remote sensing preprocessing)

+Main R packages: terra, raster, sf, dismo, ENMeval, wallace, usdm, tidyverse

+All spatial analyses are conducted in WGS84 for modeling and reprojected to UTM Zone 21S for area calculations.

+Data overview
+Occurrence data

+Monthly ovitrap sampling at fixed sites from 2016 to 2018

+Sites include tire shops, cemeteries, dwellings, and public green areas

+Records were aggregated by season:

+Spring–summer

+Autumn–winter

+A site was considered positive for a species in a season if at least one larva or pupa was detected

+Repeated detections within the same site and season were not treated as independent records

+Environmental predictors

+Sentinel-2 derived indices: NDVI, NDWI, NDBI

+Land cover classes: water, impervious surface, bare soil, herbaceous vegetation, tree cover

+Distance-to rasters for water, impervious surface, and vegetation

+Land Surface Temperature (LST) derived from Landsat 8

+All predictors were resampled to 10 m resolution and cropped to the Eldorado urban extent.

+Workflow and scripts
+Script 1 – Environmental data preprocessing

+Loads remote sensing rasters

+Crops and masks layers using the Eldorado city polygon

+Resamples all predictors to a common 10 m grid

+Reprojects layers when needed

+Outputs season-specific raster stacks used for modeling

+Script 2 – Occurrence data preprocessing

+Loads seasonal occurrence records

+Removes records with missing or invalid coordinates

+Removes duplicate geographic coordinates

+Ensures a single presence point per raster cell

+Extracts environmental values at presence locations

+Outputs cleaned presence tables for each species and season

+Script 3 – Variable selection

+Performs multicollinearity analysis using:

+Variance Inflation Factor (VIF)

+Pearson correlation

+Retains non-collinear predictors (VIF < 5)

+Produces final predictor tables for model calibration

+Script 4 – Model calibration and selection

+Calibrates MaxEnt candidate models using:

+Multiple feature class combinations

+Regularization multipliers

+Applies 10-fold random cross-validation

+Evaluates models using ENMeval metrics

+Selects the best model per species and season

+Produces:

+Model evaluation tables

+Variable importance

+Response curves

+Script 5 – Model projection and binarization

+Projects selected MaxEnt models to the study area

+Uses cloglog output

+Applies a 10th percentile training presence (p10) threshold

+Generates continuous and binary suitability maps for each season and year

+Script 6 – Seasonal aggregation and spatial analysis

+Reprojects all maps to UTM Zone 21S

+Averages continuous suitability maps by season across years

+Computes seasonal differences (summer − winter)

+Averages binary maps to represent the proportion of years classified as suitable

+Calculates:

+Percentage of suitable area per species and season

+Suitable area in hectares within the Eldorado boundary

+Outputs final maps and summary tables

+Notes on interpretation

+Averaged binary maps represent the temporal consistency of suitability, not strict presence/absence

+Distance-to predictors capture spatial gradients of urbanization and vegetation influence

+Nearest-neighbor interpolation is used for binary rasters; bilinear interpolation for continuous variables

+Models are trained using presence and background data only (no true absences)

+Output structure

+raster/ – preprocessed environmental layers

+data/ – cleaned occurrence tables and extracted predictors

+best models/ – final MaxEnt predictions and binary maps

+results/ – seasonal averages, difference maps, and area summaries

+Reproducibility

+All scripts are numbered and should be run sequentially.
+File paths assume the repository root as the working directory.